 Reassure them with emotional support

 Suffering a serious injury can be frightening and sometimes even life-altering.
 The psychological and emotional toll of a traumatic injury can be just as challenging as the physical aftermath.
-It is important to provide emotional support to loved ones after a serious injury.
+It is important to provide emotional support to loved ones after a serious injury or shock after a car accident.

 One of the best ways to offer emotional support is to simply be a good listener.
 Allow your loved one the space to express their emotions and work through their feelings.
 Avoid making them feel rushed when facing decisions or pushing them to “get over it.”